On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Finite sample size results

-Finally make the step from the asymptotic identification results derived in the last two sections to identification results for a finite number of training samples.
-Again we start with the simple case when $S=1$, ie. we consider the maximisation problem,
+Finally we make the step from the asymptotic identification results derived in the last section to an identification result for a finite number of training samples.
+We consider the maximisation problem,

 The main idea is that whenever $\pdico$ is near to $\dico$ we have